maniac0112/maniac0112/README.md

 - 👋 Hey there!
 I’m Praveen Singh, 2024 graduate from IIT Delhi.
-- 🌱 I’m interested in Software Development and core Computer Science.
-Looking forward to learn more about the nitty-gritty of software engineering and core computer science.
+- 🌱 Looking forward to learn more about the nitty-gritty of software engineering and core computer science.
 - 🛠️ Skilled in C++.
 I enjoy solving algorithmic problems and have a keen interest in competitive programming.
 - 📫 For reaching out to me, you can drop an email at praveensingh.iitd@gmail.com